jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

             return False
         return True

-  the terminal shows an :doc:`/AssertionError` for the fourth case
+  and the terminal shows an :doc:`/AssertionError` for the fourth case
 * I add a condition to resolve it

   .. code-block:: python

     def exclusive_disjunction(p, q):
-        if p == False and q == False:
+        if p == True and q == True:
             return False
-        if p == True and q == True:
+        if p == False and q == False:
             return False
         return True